 To deliver on the promise of this type of content, begin by providing your copywriter with a few important pieces of information:

 - What are the publication parameters (e.g., desired word count, style, or brand guidelines)?

 - Which audience need will the piece address?

 - Aside from an SME interview, are there specific resources the writer can use for context or to fill in additional details?

 - Is this piece part of a larger campaign?

 With these details, the writer can then speak with or write to the SME to gather information for the piece.
 Yes, you can outsource thought leadership pieces completely, asking the copywriter to do all necessary research on the topic to ghostwrite a byline.
 But the most successful approach enables the writer to get the SME’s individual take on the topic.
 That way, the finished piece will be more likely to reflect your expert’s voice and offer unique insights that readers—and potential customers—can’t get anywhere else.

-Written by Writing Manager Lisa Péré and edited by Editing Manager Cynthia Williams
+Written by former Dragonfly Lisa Péré and edited by Editing Manager Cynthia Williams